sid346184/sid346184/README.md

 - 👯 I’m looking to crack **GSoC**

-- 👨‍💻 All of my projects are available at [https://github.com/sid346184?tab=repositories](https://github.com/sid346184?tab=repositories)
+- 👨‍💻 All of my projects are available at https://github.com/sid346184?tab=repositories

 - 💬 Ask me about **DSA and Linux**

 - 📫 How to reach me **gsid306@gmail.com**

-- 📄 Know about my quality different from others [My main OS is ubuntu previous one was kali linux](My main OS is ubuntu previous one was kali linux)
+- 📄 Know about my quality different from others I prefer Linux over Windows

 - ⚡ Fun fact **....I know how to centre a div....**